 Use Crayola School Glue to place your pieces in a web that is slightly larger than Crayola Color Explosion™ paper.
 If Color Explosion™ paper is not available, construction paper can be substituted.
 Air-dry webs.

-Lay your web template on top of the black side of Color Explosion paper.
-Tape the edges to your art surface to hold the template in place.
+Once dry, lay web templates on top of the black side of Color Explosion paper.
+Tape the edges to the work surface to hold the template in place.

-Trace several of the shapes along the web’s edges.
+Students trace several of the shapes along the web’s edges.
 Refer back to a Mondrian painting to help determine how many lines should be left solid and black.
-When you are satisfied, remove the web.
+When satisfied, remove the web.

-Choose several shapes to fill with color.
-Consider the balance of your artwork---spread out the shapes you color.
+Encourage students to choose several shapes to fill with color.
+Consider the balance of the artwork---spread out the color shapes.
 Use sweeping lines that barely overlap.
 Enjoy the BURST of color that Mondrian could have only dreamed about!